Neuropathy Treatment

 • Diabetes

-• Traumatic injury, such as damage from an automobile accident or a fall
+• Traumatic injury (e.g., from an automobile accident or fall)

 • Alcoholism